frenzysw/macronotes/README.md

 # macronotes
-Place to store macroeconomics notes.
+The place to store macroeconomics notes.